gosandhya/grainger-ml-engineer-exercise/README.md

 This repository contains a solution for Grainger ML Engineer take-home interview assignment.

-# Evaluation for Query-Product Matching

-This project explores how different embedding models and data sampling strategies affect retrieval performance in a query-to-product matching task.
+This code explores how different embedding models and data sampling strategies affect retrieval performance in a query-to-product matching task.
 I benchmarked models using common metrics like Hits@K and MRR to understand generalization and overfitting tendencies.

 ---